 Well… not nothing.
 I lost the opportunity to interact with supers in a more casual setting, including Liberty herself as Harmony.
 The party offered a taste of the camaraderie that I craved as a super, and I needed to admit at least to myself that the temptation was strong.
 Did Liberty understand me that well, that her bait was so apt?
 Or perhaps what I felt was more common among supers than I thought.

 I deliberated as to what sort of message to send by my response to this trap.
 If I let them know that I knew, it might just encourage them to be even sneakier next time.
 And even though this trap wasn’t an actual threat, Shives at least knew about Hector as an associate of Delphic.
 There was no guarantee the next attack would be as harmless.
 My best approach was to thwart their plan in a manner that gave them as little data as possible.

 Analyst Shives left the manor more than an hour before Harmony had suggested I call her.
 It was appropriately cautious of them to completely remove her from the premises, since the three members of Iron Lantern were known antagonists.
-Since the whole plan relied on the reliability of the internet connection, the router was blissfully available for access by a remote user.
+Since the whole plan hinged on the reliability of the internet connection, the router was accessible by a remote user.